jamespooley/qa-athena/README.md

 ### Other Resources

 If you want a preprint describing the ADHD 200 Sample preprocessed repository in more detail, click [here](http://biorxiv.org/content/biorxiv/early/2016/01/17/037044.full.pdf)

+### TODO

+This code is currently very bad and much needs to be done.
+In particular:
+* Take out all the hardcoded stuff so code so code is sharable/reusable/etc.
+* Make backup copy of qa report CSV file before overwriting
+* Add functionality so that raters can pause and come back to rating and not have to start at beginning
+* Read in file of images to be rated as opposed to reading everything in current directory
+* Learn more about AFNI
+* etc.